The Only Cancer-Specific, Non-PSA Blood Test That May Aid in the Assessment of Risk for the Presence of Prostate Cancer

 Given the complexity of cancer-risk assessment, obtaining additional biological information may provide insight to better inform an important clinical decision such as an initial or repeat biopsy.

 - APIFINY may be used in men who have an elevated PSA (>2.5 ng/ml) and are considering a prostate biopsy.

-- APIFINY measures measures specific biological markers known to be associated with an immune system response to prostate cancer, which may provide you with additional insight to support a clinical decision.
+- APIFINY measures specific biological markers known to be associated with an immune system response to prostate cancer, which may provide you with additional insight to support a clinical decision.